Controlling Hallucinations at Word Level in Data-to-Text Generation: Multi-Branch Architecture

 \section{Multi-Branch Architecture}

 The proposed Multi-Branch Decoder (MBD) architecture aims at separating targeted co-dependent factors during generation.
-Each factor is modeled via a single RNN, or branch, whose hidden-state can be weighted according to its desired importance.
-Figure~\ref{fig:model} exemplify how this model works: weights change at training time depending on the word currently being decoded, inducing the desired specialization of each branch.
-In Section~\ref{sub:standard-architecture}, the standard DTG encoder-decoder architecture is presented; Section~\ref{sub:modeldecoder} shows how it can be extended to MBD, together with its peculiarities and the underlying objectives and assumptions.
+We build upon the standard DTG architecture, an encoder-decoder with attention and copy mechanism, which we modify by duplicating the decoder module into three distinct parallel modules.
+Each control factor (i.e. content, hallucination or fluency) is modeled via a single decoding module, also called branch, whose output representation can be weighted according to its desired importance.
+At training time, weights change depending on the word currently being decoded, inducing the desired specialization of each branch.
+During inference, weights are manually set, according to the desired trade-off between information reliability, sentence diversity and global fluency.
+Text generation is thus controllable, and consistent with the control factors.

+Figure~\ref{fig:model} illustrates a training step over the sentence ``\textit{Giuseppe Mariani was an Italian art director}'', in which \textit{Italian} is a divergent statement (i.e. is not supported by the source table).
+While decoding factual words, the weight associated to the content (resp. hallucination) branch is set to $0.5$ (resp. $0$) while during the decoding of \textit{Italian}, the weight associated to the content (resp. hallucination) branch is set to $0$ (resp. $0.5$).
+Note that the weight associated to the fluency branch is always set to $0.5$, as fluency does not depend on factualness.

+The decoding modules' actual architecture may vary, as we framed the MBD model from a high level perspective.
+Therefore, all types of decoder can be used, such as Recurrent Neural Networks (RNNs)~\citep{Rumelhart1986}, Transformers~\citep{Vaswani2017}, and Convolutional Neural Networks~\citep{Gehring2017}.
+The framework can be generalized to different merging strategies as well, such as late fusion, in which the final distributions are merged, instead of the presented early fusion, which works at the decoder states level.

+In this paper, experiments are carried out on RNN-based decoders, weighting their hidden states.
+Section~\ref{sub:standard-architecture} presents the standard DTG encoder-decoder architecture; Section~\ref{sub:modeldecoder} shows how it can be extended to MBD, together with its peculiarities and the underlying objectives and assumptions.